Gastric Ulcers in Horses

 The horse’s hindgut, or large intestine, consisting of the cecum and colon is integral to the overall functioning of the horse’s digestive system.
 It also has a significant role in fostering bacterial content.
 Feed breakdown and fermentation by bacteria in the hindgut are vital processes.

-Fermentation is the process by which substances are chemically broken down by bacteria, yeast, or other microorganisms, providing the horse with energy, vitamins, minerals, and amino acids.
 A deficiency in proper fermentation can lead to various adverse effects including poor feed utilisation, reduced appetite, dehydration, compromised coat, and hoof condition, decreased immune function, and altered behavior, ultimately leading to degraded performance and training.

 Typical Symptoms Of Gastric Ulcers: